jnwatson/py-lmdb/docs/index.rst

 file that has subsequently become unused.
 For this reason, continual use of long-lived read transactions may cause the database file to grow without bound.

-On CPython the :py:meth:`Environment.get`, :py:meth:`Environment.gets`,
+On CPython the :py:class:`Environment` :py:meth:`get <Environment.get>`,
-:py:meth:`Environment.put`, :py:meth:`Environment.puts`,
-:py:meth:`Environment.delete`, :py:meth:`Environment.deletes`, and
+:py:meth:`gets <Environment.gets>`, :py:meth:`put <Environment.put>`,
+:py:meth:`puts <Environment.puts>`, :py:meth:`delete <Environment.delete>`,
+:py:meth:`deletes <Environment.deletes>`, and :py:meth:`cursor
-:py:meth:`Environment.cursor` methods are implemented so that no temporary :py:class:`Transaction` object is constructed, greatly improving performance in a common case.
-Currently the CFFI version uses a more obvious implementation of these methods.
+<Environment.cursor>` methods are implemented so that no temporary
+:py:class:`Transaction` is constructed, improving performance in a common case.
+Since the begin/do/commit is implemeted in C, for simple operations they are faster than equivalent Python code using :py:class:`Transaction` or :py:meth:`Environment.begin`, and writes hold an exclusive lock for a shorter period.
+Currently CFFI uses a more obvious implementation of these methods.

 Since ``MDB_NOTLS`` is used, there is very little penalty for losing a reference to an open read transaction: it will simply be aborted (and its